gbmhunter/blog/content/pcb-design/component-packages/ddpak-component-package/_index.md

 ## Overview

 `DDPAK` is a synonym for the `TO-263` component package.
-See the {{% link text="TO-263 Component Package page" src="../to-263-component-package" %}} for more information.
+See the [TO-263 Component Package page](../to-263-component-package) for more information.